 211 MS Jack interior lodge.
 (46:23)

-Cut to Jack standing in the Colorado Lounge, a fire blazing in the fireplace behind him, he to the left of it, a moose head with large antlers on the wall behind him.
+Cut to Jack standing in the Colorado Lounge, a fire blazing in the fireplace behind him, he to screen left of it, a moose head with large antlers on the wall behind him.

 Jack has a peculiar expression on his face as he stares, simply stares.
 Looking at what?